De novo transcriptome assembly: Introduction

 As a result of the development of novel sequencing technologies, the years between 2008 and 2012 saw a large drop in the cost of sequencing.
 Per megabase and genome, the cost dropped to 1/100,000th and 1/10,000th of the price, respectively.
 Prior to this, only transcriptomes of organisms that were of broad interest and utility to scientific research were sequenced; however, these developed in 2010s high-throughput sequencing (also called next-generation sequencing) technologies are both cost- and labor- effective, and the range of organisms studied via these methods is expanding.
 Transcriptomes have subsequently been created for chickpea, planarians, Parhyale hawaiensis, as well as the brains of the Nile crocodile, the corn snake, the bearded dragon, and the red-eared slider, to name just a few.

 Examining non-model organisms can provide novel insights into the mechanisms underlying the "diversity of fascinating morphological innovations" that have enabled the abundance of life on planet Earth.
 In animals and plants, the "innovations" that cannot be examined in common model organisms include mimicry, mutualism, parasitism, and asexual reproduction.
 De novo transcriptome assembly is often the preferred method to studying non-model organisms, since it is cheaper and easier than building a genome, and reference-based methods are not possible without an existing genome.
-The transcriptomes of these organisms can thus reveal novel proteins and their isoforms that are implicated in such unique biological phenomena.
+However, this process can be computationally challenging for species with large or complex genomes such as many amphibians, often requiring specialized bionformatics pipelines to ensure that the assembly is accurate.
+After de novo assembly, the transcriptomes of these organisms can reveal novel proteins and their isoforms that are implicated in such unique biological phenomena.